Junior Tour Frequently Asked Questions

 Tournaments are 36 holes over two days.
 Our preferred model for tournaments is to have the first 18 in the afternoon and the second 18 in the morning.
 This way, families can travel and play on the same day and save travel costs.
 This is not always possible due to the needs of the golf courses that are providing us their facilities at reduced rates.
 When the course has a driving range, range balls are also included.
 Lunches may be provided at selected events.

 The Championship Flights are for girls who have Handicap Indexes of 6.0 or lower or boys with indexes of 4.0 or lower.
 The First Flight is for girls who have Handicap Indexes of 6.1 or higher or boys who are 4.1 or higher.
 Your Handicap Index at the time of registration will determine which flight you are in.
 If it changes before the tournament, you will not be moved to the other flight.
 This is because we don’t want to mix players in different flights in the same group as they are playing different tees and it could cause confusion.

-The cost is $95 for the majority of our tournaments; however, for some venues the tournament fee may vary depending on venue.
+The average cost is $100 for the majority of our tournaments; however, in some cases the tournament fee may vary depending on venue.
 The tournament fee includes golf and range balls for two days.
 There is also a $40 annual membership fee.
 If there are financial issues that make it difficult for you to pay these fees, please contact Kelly Cimino at 831-625-4653 for information on possible support and complete the Financial Hardship Request Form.

 Why does the registration site not let me register on Friday?